 The next GATE exam is scheduled to be held on February 2, 3, 9 and 10.
 With less than four months to go, now is the time to turn up the heat on your GATE exam preparation, if you want to have a shot a success.
 Given the limited time at hand, studying smart is as important as burning the midnight oil.
 To help you achieve that balance between hard work and smart maneuvering, we have put together a step-by-step strategy for GATE exam preparation:

 Step 1: Get a Hang of the Syllabus

 As with any other examination, familiarizing yourself with the syllabus and selecting right GATE Preparation Books is the basic starting point of your GATE exam preparation.
 Now, the syllabus is readily available on the IITs official website and can be downloaded from there for later reference.
 However, there is a big catch here – the official syllabus for the exam only covers broad topics, which may include several other sub-topics.
 For example, a topic like Stress and Strain from Mechanics of Materials contains a lot of sub-topics and concepts that you’d need to study for the exam but of which there is no mention in the syllabus.
 An easy way to find your way around this stumbling block is to compare the official syllabus with previous years’ papers.
-All the GATE previous papers will have questions from these sub-topics, which will help your identify the ones you need to focus on.
-You can also register for an online tutorial, as the study material offered by these tutorial centres is compiled in accordance to the exam pattern.
+All the GATE previous papers will have questions from these sub-topics, which will help you identify the ones you need to focus on.
+You can also register for an online tutorial, as the study material offered by these tutorial centers is compiled in accordance with the exam pattern.